PredicateSystems/predicate-authority/README.md

 - **Deterministic binding**: authority is tied to runtime evidence, not only identity.
 - **Provable controls**: each decision can emit signed proof events for audit pipelines.

+### Why not just use IdP directly?

+You should still use Entra/Okta/OIDC for identity and token issuance. `predicate-authority` adds the runtime control layer those systems do not provide by default for AI agents:

+- pre-execution allow/deny checks right before each sensitive action,
+- binding authority to current `state_hash` and `intent_hash`,
+- optional required verification labels from runtime checks (currently web-agent only via [predicate-sdk](https://github.com/PredicateSystems/sdk-python) integration),
+- fail-closed local enforcement and per-decision proof events.

+In practice: IdP answers **who the principal is**, while `predicate-authority` answers **whether this exact action is allowed right now in this state**.

 ## Repository Components

 | Package | Purpose |